lambdaclass/lambdaclass_hacking_learning_path/README.md

 #### Daily (15' max)

-A call that's done at the same time every workday to focus on the problems of the daily tasks.
+A call that's done at the same time every workday to to go through general updates, personal yesterday's work, personal tasks of today, and blockers/possible risks.

 #### Weekly (30' max)